liblaf/obsidian/2025/08/2025-08-19-A-Performance-Deep-Dive-dataclass-vs-attrs-vs-equinox.md

 - **[`attrs`](https://www.attrs.org/) is the fastest** across the board in all tested categories: instantiation, attribute access, and method access.
 - **[`dataclasses`](https://docs.python.org/3/library/dataclasses.html)** are a very close second, showing excellent performance with the benefit of being in the standard library.
 - **[`equinox.Module`](https://docs.kidger.site/equinox/) is significantly slower** in these micro-benchmarks.
-This is not a flaw, but a deliberate trade-off. `equinox` adds a considerable amount of functionality --- most importantly, deep integration with the JAX PyTree ecosystem—which introduces overhead.
+This is not a flaw, but a deliberate trade-off. `equinox` adds a considerable amount of functionality --- most importantly, deep integration with the JAX PyTree ecosystem --- which introduces overhead.
 This overhead is the price for features that are essential when building complex, JAX-native models.

 ## Introduction